wp-plugins/car-demon/readme.txt

 Car Demon Theme.
 For more information visit our website; www.CarDemons.com

 == Changelog ==
+1.3.6
+* Added support for jquery ui to handle auto load on forms 1.3.5
+* Added TGM-Plugin-Activation class to suggest recommended plugins like WP-Pagenavi
+* Many thanks to Thomas Griffin for this excellent addition 1.3.4
+* Modified code to allow multiple popup form shotcodes for different form types
+* Ran debug and resolved misc errors
 1.3.3
 * Resolved utf encoding error that was causing session errors and activation errors 1.3.2